luuis9am/Classic-Pong-Game-on-MSP430/shapeLib/README.md

 ## Demo code

-Shapedemo.c displays multiple abshapes without using layering.
-It can be compiled and loaded using the "load" make production.
+- Shapedemo.c displays multiple abshapes without using layering.
+It can be loaded using the "load" make production.

-Shapedemo2.c displays multiple abshapes using layering.
-It can be compiled and loaded using the "load2" make production.
+- Shapedemo2.c displays multiple abshapes using layering.
+It can be loaded using the "load2" make production.

-Shapedemo3.c slices a right triangle off of a square.
+- Shapedemo3.c slices a right triangle off of a square.
+This is a powerful idiom worth examining carefully.
+It can be loaded using the "load3" make production.

 ## Suggested exercises